fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 ## Supporting video

-The following video works through the same example as presented above.
-Note that the video is a few years old -- some details like file and folder names are therefore different.
-Follow the naming convention in the text above.
+In the following video I work through the exercise above.
+Note that the video is a few years old -- some details like file and folder names will therefore be different.
+You should follow the naming convention as specified in the description above on this page.

 <div class="video-container">
-<iframe width="1058" height="595" src="https://www.youtube.com/embed/2xXKKpA9o4w" title="A brief historical view on VHDL" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="912" height="568" src="https://www.youtube.com/embed/hQx_fcnzPks" title="EX1: First FPGA project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>